cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 - *Type:* *string

 Location of public keys used for verification.
 Used only if `verify` is true.
-Defaults to `/.gnupg/pubring.gpg` in the location set by `home`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.17.0/docs/data-sources/template#keyring DataHelmTemplate#keyring}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/3.0.1/docs/data-sources/template#keyring DataHelmTemplate#keyring}

 ---